Like this site:

 Run at least three times a week, preferably four.
 Now, I am assuming you'll have a range of tests to undergo, maybe push-ups and stuff like that as well, so make sure you'll train that stuff as well.

-For the next two months I'd really train every day.
+For the next two months I'd really train every day, maybe allow yourself one day of rest.
 Run four times a week, do your resistance training or other "test-specific" exercise three times a week.

 Two months of taking a very serious approach like that should really pay off in terms of fitness, strength, endurance, etc.